-All imaging is fully digitized on a state-of-art McKesson PACS system.
+All imaging is fully digitized on a state-of-art McKesson picture archiving and communication system (PACS).
 Advanced post-processing modalities include TeraRecon, Vitrea, Syngo.via, WebPAX and CMR42, and hospital RIS access is readily accessible at six megapixel color monitors and workstations.
 Our Department has state-of-the-art imaging equipment including six multiple detector computed tomography (MDCT) scanners, three of which are Siemen Flash scanners, and four 1.5T MRI scanners.
-These technological advances allow our specialists to be effective and efficient consultants for both staff and non-staff physicians serving the hospital, three out-patient clinics and neighboring communities.
+These technological advances allow our specialists to be effective consultants for both staff and non-staff physicians serving VCU Health System and three out-patient clinics.

 Procedures and Programs

-The section interprets approximately 90,000 chest radiographs, 18,000 chest CTs and CT angiographies and 650 cardiac MRI and MR angiogram studies, and performs approximately 150 thoracic interventions annually.
+The section interprets approximately 90,000 chest radiographs, 18,000 chest computed tomography (CT) and CT angiography exams and 650 cardiac magnetic resonance (MR) imaging and MR angiogram studies, and performs approximately 150 thoracic interventions annually.
 These include:

 - CT aortography